When Lost Wage (Indemnity) Benefits Should Start in Louisiana Workers Compensation

 Does the Insurance Company Have A Valid Reason for Its Denial of Benefits?

-Additionally, if the employer or the workers compensation insurance company stops paying the indemnity benefits without a valid reason, then the injured employee may be entitled to penalties and attorneys fees in addition to the regular workers compensation benefits.
+Additionally, if the employer or the workers compensation insurance company stops paying the indemnity benefits without a valid reason, then the injured employee may be entitled to penalties and attorney's fees in addition to the reinstatement of the regular workers compensation benefits.